beginning of content

 What causes heart arrhythmias?

-Other heart problems and factors that can be related to heart arrhythmias include:
+Heart problems that can cause heart arrhythmias include:

 How are heart arrhythmias diagnosed?